Call of Duty: Warzone Mobile for Android — Everything you need to know

 Activision Blizzard is in the process of being acquired by Microsoft in a deal worth nearly $69 billion.
 When the purchase is finalized, Activision Blizzard will be added to Xbox Game Studios and Bethesda Softworks as an Xbox first-party publisher, but this shouldn't affect anything to do with Call of Duty: Warzone on Android.
 Microsoft hasn't interfered with pre-existing games when acquiring game companies, and has committed to keeping Call of Duty a multiplatform franchise for the time being.

-Is Call of Duty: Warzone for Android the same as Call of Duty: Mobile?
+Is Call of Duty: Warzone Mobile for Android the same as Call of Duty: Mobile?

-Does Call of Duty: Warzone for Android feature cross-play?
+Does Call of Duty: Warzone Mobile for Android feature cross-play?

-Regardless of how it goes, this mobile Call of Duty: Warzone game will almost certainly support cross-play between Android and iOS users, ensuring a healthy playerbase across as many mobile devices as possible.
+Call of Duty: Warzone Mobile will certainly support cross-play between Android and iOS users, ensuring a healthy playerbase across as many mobile devices as possible.
 Cross-play between Android and iOS isn't uncommon and is in fact expected from most bigger titles.

-Call of Duty: Warzone for Android — release date
+Call of Duty: Warzone Mobile for Android —Release date

-Right now, there's no official release date for Call of Duty: Warzone for Android.
+Right now, there's no official release date for Call of Duty: Warzone Mobile for Android.
 The teams making the games announced the game without a trailer and with job postings, indicating that there's heavy recruitment and the game wasn't close to being ready at the time of the announcement.
 While more information was later shared, the game still isn't ready to play.

-With Warzone 2 actively slated to launch later in 2022, it seems like at bare minimum, Call of Duty: Warzone for Android will be launching sometime later, possibly pushing it into being a 2023 release.
+With Warzone 2 having launched on Nov.
+15, 2022, it seems like at bare minimum, Call of Duty: Warzone for Android will be launching sometime later, possibly pushing it into being being a late 2023 release.

 This could potentially end up plugging an important release hole for Activision Blizzard, as the 2023 Call of Duty entry is reportedly being delayed to 2024.
-We'll be sure to keep you posted for any news on this front.
+We'll be sure to keep you posted for any news on this front as things develop.